 One reason our adoption rate is three times the national average is that we do not wait for the public to come to us.
 We take our homeless animals to the public.
 Our volunteers transport shelter animals to area businesses who offer space for us to showcase our furry orphans.

 Because we receive no federal, state or county funding, we rely solely on donations, fundraisers and revenues from our Thrift Shop, to keep our doors open.
-We are grateful for the continued respect, appreciation and support of our local veterinarians and media, including the Branson Tri-Lakes News, Stone County Gazette, KSPR/Channel 33, and KOMC/KRZK Hometown Radio, who help us showcase our shelter animals and find them homes.
+We are grateful for the continued respect, appreciation and support of our local veterinarians and media, including the Branson Tri-Lakes News, Branson Register, KSPR/Channel 33, and KOMC/KRZK Hometown Radio, who help us showcase our shelter animals and find them homes.

 Our dedicated staff and volunteers are the backbone of our shelter.
 They provide the loving care to keep the animals safe until a permanent home can be found.